L.A. police commission says officer violated policy in shooting

 The commission said the second officer mostly adhered to policy but should not have drawn his gun during the altercation.

-Reporting by Katherine Davis-Young; Additional reporting by Eric M. Johnson; Writing by Dan Whitcomb; Editing by Peter Cooney, Sandra Maler and Eric Walsh
+Reporting by Katherine Davis-Young; Writing by Dan Whitcomb; Editing by Peter Cooney and Sandra Maler